wp-plugins/super-search/readme.txt

 == Changelog ==

+**1.1.2**

+Fixed problem with auto-escaped quotes in template with magicquotes on

 **1.1.1**

 * Fixing problem with manual category mode.

 **1.1**

 * Code restructuring
 * Easy template editing

 **1.0**

 * Added more options
 * Major code overhaul
 * Widgets galore!